world-class/REPL/applying-to-uol/README.md

 RPL is the exemption of modules taken if you had taken it before in a prior diploma or university.
 It can be seen as a form of credit transfer.
-Full regulations can be found in the [course regulations](https://london.ac.uk/sites/default/files/regulations/progregs-computer-science-2019-2020.pdf).
+Full regulations can be found in the [programme regulations](https://london.ac.uk/sites/default/files/regulations/progregs-bsc-computer-science-2021-22.pdf).
 Grades attained from the programme will not be transferred, however a listing of the grade will be written on your transcript.